pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 Use this function to insert manually generated/unsupported cards into the  cell section.

-### Method: CardDeck::insertIntoMacroSection
+### Method: CardDeck::insertIntoSurfaceSection
 (self, s):

 Use this function to insert manually generated/unsupported cards into the macros/surfaces section.

-### Method: CardDeck::insertIntoMaterialSection
+### Method: CardDeck::insertIntoSrcSection
 (self, s):

 Use this function to insert manually generated/unsupported cards into the data section.
+Could have gone into any of: collectedMatStrings, collectedTrStrings, collectedSrcStrings, collectedTallyStrings, collectedPhysicsStrings,  collectedOutputControlStrings which together comprise the data section.
+But Mat has its own method.
+TR section is too simple to need one.

+### Method: CardDeck::insertIntoTallySection
+(self, s):

+### Method: CardDeck::insertIntoPhysicsSection
+(self, s):

+### Method: CardDeck::insertIntoOutputSection
+(self, s):

 ### Method: CardDeck::assembleDeck
 (self, titleCard, macroString='Auto', cellString='Auto', trString='Auto', matString='Auto', srcString='Auto', tallyString='Auto', physicsString='Auto', outputControlString='Auto'):